homebridge-simplisafe3/homebridge-simplisafe3/README.md

 The frequency with which the plugin will poll sensors (e.g. Entry sensors), since entry sensor changes (opening/closing) are not pushed from SimpliSafe.
 Warning: setting this value too low will likely lead to your IP address being (temporarily) blocked by SimpliSafe.

 #### `persistAccessories`
-Type: boolean (default `false`)
+Type: boolean (default `true`)

-By default, the plugin will remove old accessories that no longer exist in SimpliSafe from the Home app.
-If you are running into issues with your accessories randomly disappearing from Home, and you don't want to remove old accessories, set this to `true`.
+By default, the plugin will persist accessories to avoid losing automations etc. Set this to `false` to remove old accessories that no longer exist in SimpliSafe from HomeKit.

 #### `resetSimpliSafeId`
 Type: boolean (default `false`)